amilcar-sr/JustifiedTextView/README.md

         android:textSize="15sp" />
 ```

-And that's it! the text contained in the JustifiedTextView view will be justified.
+**And that's it!** 🎉 the text contained in the JustifiedTextView view will be justified.
 (In this example I wrote 15sp as textSize, but you can use a different textSize and it won't be a problem).

-You can set the text programmatically as well, you can even use JustifiedTextView as a regular TextView in your java class (because it extends TextView) and the result would be the same justified text in your UI.
+**You can set the text programmatically as well** 👍🏻, you can even use JustifiedTextView as a regular TextView in your java class (because it extends TextView) and the result would be the same justified text in your UI.

 Here is an example: